Published August 26, 2025 | Updated June 1, 2026

 Long before Omaha’s Henry Doorly Zoo was recognized as one of the world’s best, it was Riverview Park.

-The land along the Missouri River with steep hills was acquired on the cheap between 1893 to 1899.
-This was by design as Horace Cleveland, the architect of the parks and boulevard system, advocated for park land being acquired cheaply before the growth of the city caught up to it.
+The land along the Missouri River with steep hills was acquired on the cheap between 1893 and 1899.
+This was by design, as landscape architect Horace Cleveland, the person most responsible for the city’s parks and boulevard system, advocated for park land being acquired cheaply before the city caught up to it.

 Upon learning of the city’s plan to establish a park in the area, good ol’ Tom offered to “donate” 10 acres to the city as long as they agreed that the park and the boulevard connecting it to the other parks be named after him and that he not be taxed for improvements he made to his adjacent land.
 He knew that by platting the land after the park was established, it would become even more valuable.

-Mayor George Bemis declined as the cost to improve the donated land was more than it was worth.
-He added that if the city wanted the land the land, it should get it by purchasing it or condemning it – either of which would be cheaper than the conditions imposed by the landowner.
+Mayor George Bemis declined, as the cost to improve the donated land was more than it was worth.
+He added that if the city wanted the land, it should get it by purchasing it or condemning it, either of which would be cheaper than the conditions imposed by the landowner.
 While Tom would sell the land to George Warren Smith of Boston, the city acquired much of it in the decades that followed.

 On the northern end of the park was a tall ridge crowned with trees.
 Extending to the heart of the park was a ravine that was converted to a lake.
 Near the ravine were 19 tennis courts and baseball fields.

 On the east side there was a shaded walk bordering a ravine to a concourse for a small playground under large trees.
-Rustic bridges were constructed over ravine.
-The longest trail called “Lover’s Lane” went past deep ravines and slopes covered with hazel, sumac and wild grape and led to the top of the ridge providing spectacular views.
+Rustic bridges were constructed over the ravine.
+The longest trail, called “Lover’s Lane,” went past deep ravines and slopes covered with hazel, sumac and wild grape and led to the top of the ridge providing spectacular views.

 Improvements were made to the park to support the continually growing number of animals as the Omaha Zoological Society was organized in 1952.
-Its days as Riverview Park came to an end in 1963 when Margaret Hitchcock Doorly donated $750k with the stipulation that it be named for her late husband, Henry, who was chairman of the World Publishing Company and publisher of the Omaha World-Herald which was founded by his father-in, Senator Gilbert Hitchcock.
+Its days as Riverview Park came to an end in 1963 when Margaret Hitchcock Doorly donated $750,000 with the stipulation that it be named for her late husband, Henry, who was chairman of the World Publishing Company and publisher of the Omaha World-Herald, which was founded by his father-in-law, Senator Gilbert Hitchcock.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!